ElliotHume/ElliotHume/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡  &nbsp;I like to explore new technologies and make fun prototypes.\
+📑 &nbsp;I am currently working as a Senior Unity Game Developer at [Greensky Games](https://www.greensky.games/) on [ANOMALY](https://www.anomaly-vr.com/), a PvPvE Extraction Shooter.\
-🎓 &nbsp;I recently graduated from Software Design at the Queen's University with a sub-specialty in Game Development.\
+🎓 &nbsp;Graduated from Software Design at the Queen's University with a sub-specialty in Game Development.\
-🌱 &nbsp;I'm on track for learning more about Virtual Reality, Systems Design, and Game Development.\
-✨ &nbsp;In my free time, I like to make PC and VR games with complex magic systems.\
+✨ &nbsp;In my free time, I like to make PC and VR games with engaging magic systems.\
 💬 &nbsp;Feel free to reach out to me with job opportunities, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at elliot@hume.ca!
-I'll try to respond as soon as I can.\
+✉️ &nbsp;You can shoot me an email at elliot.a.hume@gmail.com!
+I'll try to respond as soon as I can.
-📄 &nbsp;Please have a look at my [Résumé](https://elliothume.github.io/Resume/) for more details about me.
-I'm open to feedback and suggestions!

 ### 🛠 &nbsp;Tech Stack